-To this day the 2002 surf drama Blue Crush is still one of my favourite films.
+To this day the 2002 surf drama Blue Crush is still one of my favorite films.
 At the time it launched the career of one of Hollywood’s most beloved actresses, Kate Bosworth.
 In an interview with the Ladies First With Laura Brown podcast, the then 19-year-old was actually struggling behind-the-scenes.

 After landing big films such as Win A Date With Tad Hamilton! and Superman Returns, Bosworth has revealed she was experiencing a “really, really hard time.”